bgplab/bgplab/policy/7-prepend/index.md

 ## What Do We Have to Fix? {#wtf}

 Log into X2 and check its BGP table.
-Use `sudo vtysh -c 'show ip bgp'` command if you're running Cumulus Linux on X2:
+Use the `sudo vtysh -c 'show ip bgp'` command if you're running Cumulus Linux on X2:

 ```
 $ netlab connect x2 sudo vtysh -c 'show ip bgp'